spacechimplives/zaplog-wordpress-plugin/README.md

 The bitcoin address for funding this project is <b>1ASgxwsQAaJm2aP3rprAq8CuUVcJGWqkah</b>

-To pay EUR into this bitcoin address (using iDeal, mrCash), goto http://bitonic.nl
+To pay EUR into this bitcoin address, goto http://bitonic.nl

 ##Overview

 The zaplog plugin delivers functionality based on the succesful <a href="http://zaplog.nl">zaplog social news site</a>.
 The site was built in 2007.
 Its expressionengine 1.6 technology and design are outdated and need to be ported, upgraded to wordpress 4.1

+Articles are selected for frontpage display by an algorithm that adaptively weighs votes, comments, commenters, views, referers etc.

 Members can contribute by posting, editing, tagging, voting, linking and commenting articles.

-Articles are selected for frontpage display by an algorithm that adaptively weighs votes, comments, commenters, views, referers etc.

 All contributors automatically share in the earnings (ad income, donations, sponsoring), proportionally to their contributions.
 This is done using the HTTPS://MOBBR.COM payment system.

 ## Installation

-This plugin is based on the <a href="https://tommcfarlin.com/wordpress-plugin-boilerplate/">Tom McFarlin boilerplate</a>.

 #### On Linux or OS X